starkatt/Cocksmithing/cocksmithing.md

 ![Primary model mounted on a cardboard base with a bead of hot glue around the toe](images/CrushDepthModelFootSeal.jpg)

 Spray the primary model and base surface with `Ease Release 200`.
 If this isn't done, the glove mold will adhere to the primary model and probably be unusable.
 The product literature for `Ease Release` says to use use a multi-step process of spraying, brushing, and spraying again, but I haven't found that to be necessary -- a light mist that covers all surfaces is sufficient.
-Too much mold release can actually result in a finished toy with an unpleasant, sticky coating that is difficult to wash off.

 ### First Layer
 The glove mold itself will be made using `Rebound 25`.
 This is a flexible silicone that's designed to be applied to vertical surfaces.
 Pot life is 20 minutes and cure time is six hours.